Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assessment.md

 #### Q84.
 Which of these features is missing from the Bash Language?

 - [ ] associative arrays.
-- [ ] extened regular expressions.
+- [ ] extended regular expressions.
 - [ ] debug traps.
 - [x] object orientation.